purepisces/DeepLearningSystem/hw3/hw3_part2.md

 }

 void IncrementIndices(std::vector<int32_t>& indices, const std::vector<int32_t>& shape) {
+   /**
+    * Increment a multi-dimensional index in lexicographical order.
+    *
+    * Args:
+    *   indices: A reference to the current multi-dimensional index vector.
+    *   shape: Shape of the array (size of each dimension), used to determine the bounds for each index.
+    *
+    * Returns:
+    *   void (the function modifies the indices vector directly).
+    */
   for (int dim = shape.size() - 1; dim >= 0; --dim) {
     indices[dim]++;
     if (indices[dim] < shape[dim]) {